 The most common macronutrients are nitrogen (N), phosphorus (P) and potassium (K), also known as potash.
 In general, N supports leaf and stem growth, P supports metabolic processes and reproduction, and K supports root growth.
 Fertilizers are labeled with three numbers such as 13-13-13.
 Each number stands, in general for the percentages of N,P and K.

 There are critical micronutrients, especially for nut trees, that include copper (Cu), Zinc (Zn) and boron ((Bo).
 These are required in very small amounts, and can be toxic if applied at too high a rate!

-We strongly recommend you collect soil samples from your feet orchard, and have a soils laboratory analyze them and make recommendations.
+We strongly recommend you collect soil samples from your orchard, and have a soils laboratory analyze the soil composure and make recommendations.
 You should clearly label your soil samples with the designated crop as fruit/nut trees.

 Once you have a recommendation for the formulation, you should distribute the fertilizer evenly within the drip line of each tree (the crown edges projected down to the ground).
 Never put fertilizer witin a foot of the base of the tree.
 It could damage or kill your tree.

 You may know the right formulation, but how much do you distribute around each tree?
 For trees less than 7 in diameter at the base, spread one pound; for 7-12 in. trees, spread 2 pounds; and for trees greater than 12 in.
 At the base, distribute three pounds.